lukepolson/UVICMLCC/Competitions/Battlesnake/README.md

 1. Frames
 * Frames contain some examples of snake paths for the given models that were trained.
 They use the policy that was developed during training
 2. Policies
 * These are the final policies determined after training is completed.
-Policies essentially take in a state `s' of the board and predict which action `a' to perform such that the future reward is maximized.
+Policies essentially `take in a state s of the board and predict which action a to perform such that the future reward is maximized`.
 These can be loaded and used to make predictions.
 3. Stats
 * These are DataFrames which contain information such as average episode length and average reward throughout the training period.
 These DataFrames should be examined to see which models are the best.